ftsrg/gamma/plugins/core/README.md

 We recommend to start-up from an Eclipse IDE for Java and DSL Developers as it contains EMF and Xtext so only VIATRA and Yakindu need to be downloaded.

+- Download a new Eclipse IDE for [Java and DSL Developers package](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-java-and-dsl-developers).
+- Install the following two packages.
+The _Install_ window can be opened via the _Help > Install New Software..._ menu item.
+In the _Install_ window click _Add..._, and paste the necessary URL in the _Location_ text field.
+  - Install VIATRA 2.3.1 from update site: http://download.eclipse.org/viatra/updates/release/2.3.1.
+    - Choose the whole _VIATRA Query and Transformation SDK_ package
+ - Intall the Yakindu Statechart Tools 3.5.10. from update site: http://updates.yakindu.com/statecharts/releases/.
+   - From the Yakindu Standard Edition choose
+	- _Yakindu Statechart Tools_,
+	- _Yakindu Statechart Tools Base_,
+	- _Yakindu Statechart Tools Java Code Generator_ and
+	- _YAKINDU License Integration For Standard Edition_
+   subpackages in package _Yakindu Statechart Tools Standard Edition_.

+_Tip: It is advised to turn on automatic refreshing for the _runtime workspace_.
+The other option is to refresh it manually with F5 after every Gamma command._

 ## Plugin setup